hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

 ```

 These examples demonstrate the usage of advanced features in Django ORM, such as Q objects for complex queries, F expressions for database operations, QuerySet methods for data retrieval and manipulation, model managers for custom query logic, and model inheritance for creating relationships between models.

+### Class-based views methods
+Django class-based views provide a set of methods that can be overridden to customize the behavior of the view.
+Here are some of the commonly used methods in Django class-based views:

+- **as_view()**:
+This method returns a callable view function that handles the request and generates the response.
+It is called when the URL pattern is matched to the view class.

+- **dispatch()**:
+This method is called by the **as_view()** method to handle the request.
+It inspects the request method (GET, POST, etc.) and calls the appropriate method (get(), post(), etc.) to generate the response.

+- **HTTP method handlers**:
+The HTTP method handlers (get(), post(), etc.) are called by the **dispatch()** method to generate the response.
+They perform the necessary operations (querying the database, rendering templates, etc.) and return an **HttpResponse** object.

+- **get_context_data()**:
+This method is called by the HTTP method handlers to retrieve the context data for the template.
+It returns a dictionary of context variables that are passed to the template.

+- **get(), post(), put(), delete()**:
+These methods are called by the **dispatch()** method to handle the corresponding HTTP methods.
+They perform the necessary operations (querying the database, rendering templates, etc.) and return an HttpResponse object.

+- **get_queryset()**:
+This method is used to retrieve the queryset that the view will use to retrieve objects.
+It can be overridden to customize the queryset based on the request.

+- **get_object()**:
+This method is used to retrieve a single object from the queryset.
+It can be overridden to customize the object retrieval based on the request.

+- **form_valid(), form_invalid()**:
+These methods are called when a form is submitted and validated.
+They perform the necessary operations (saving the form data, redirecting to a new page, etc.) and return an HttpResponse object.

+By understanding these methods, you can customize the behavior of Django class-based views to suit your specific requirements and optimize the performance of your Django applications.